 A. Intoxication.
 People may behave differently when under the influence.
 Alcohol is an easy to see case of this.
 So is Phencyclidine abuse.
 People who rarely have caffeine may have an intoxication reaction if they suddenly ingest a large amount.

 B. Withdrawal – They may have problems when they are withdrawing from drugs.
-Heroin or opiate dependent people get very physical ill.
-Meth users crash, become depressed and sleep for extended periods of time.
+Heroin or opiate-dependent people get very physically ill.
+Meth users crash, become depressed, and sleep for extended periods of time.

 2. People with a mental or emotional problem may be more attracted to a particular drug.

-Other examples of ways in which people with particular mental illness might be attracted to a particular drug is the way in which people with psychosis, meaning schizophrenia, schizoaffective disorder, sometime Bipolar disorder etc. are highly attracted to smoking.
+Other examples of ways in which people with particular mental illness might be attracted to a particular drug are the way in which people with psychosis, meaning schizophrenia, schizoaffective disorder, sometimes Bipolar disorder, etc. are highly attracted to smoking.
 The nicotine may have some effects on the disorder.
 I am not suggesting anyone should take up smoking; the bad health results far outweigh the current pleasant feelings.